Becoming a Canadian Citizen

 Leaving your home country and moving thousands of miles with your family to set up in a foreign land is a courageous move.
 Knowing that you may never see friends or relatives again, especially if there is religious or political strife in the land of your birth, takes guts.
 It is difficult for those of us who haven’t gone through such dangers, to understand; but what we do understand is that you made the perfect choice in choosing Canada as your new Homeland.

 Once you satisfy the immigration authorities of your identity and your reason for moving to Canada, you will be given an Immigration Record of Landing (IMM1000) document and later you will receive a Permanent Resident card, commonly known as the Landed Immigrant card.
-With the Permanent Resident card an immigrant can work and live in Canada, and even joint the armed forces.
+With the Permanent Resident card an immigrant can work and live in Canada, and even join the armed forces.
 Over the years millions of people have lived, worked, brought up families, and died in Canada holding nothing more official than a Permanent Resident card – but, a Permanent Resident can be deported.

 What a Permanent Resident can’t do is Vote, Run for Elected Office, or hold a Canadian passport.
 If a Permanent Resident wishes to do any of these three things, he or she must become a Canadian Citizen.
 As most Canadians refer to immigrants as Landed Immigrants, it gives the immigrant a feeling of being in limbo.
 They are thousands of miles from the country of their birth, and although they are still citizens of that country, it is a feeling of not belonging that makes most immigrants apply for Citizenship, instead of simply staying as Landed Immigrants - that and the yearning for a Canadian passport so that they can escape to Florida in the winters.